TingtZHENG/VirMiner/README.md

 You can download the files of databases from here (http://147.8.185.62/VirMiner/downloads/database/) and place them in `database/`

 ### Input and Output files
+#### Input files
-#### Input files: 1) the assembled contigs in FASTA format and place them in `data/genome_assembly`; 2) clean reads in pair-end FASTQ format and place them in `data/quality_control/`.
+1) the assembled contigs in FASTA format and place them in `data/genome_assembly`;
+2) clean reads in pair-end FASTQ format and place them in `data/quality_control/`.
-Main output files:
+#### Main output files
-Gene prediction
+In the folder `/data/gene_prediction`:
-The predicted gene in GFF format, which showed information of the start and end of predicted genes in contigs.
+1)The predicted gene in GFF format, which showed information of the start and end of predicted genes in contigs.
 The coding DNA sequences of predicted genes.
 The protein sequences of predicted genes.
 The abundance level of each predicted gene.